MapStory/Learning/modules/module4.md

 +	Lesson 2 – Editing StoryLayer geometries
 +	Lesson 3 – Editing StoryLayer attributes

-Each lesson is planned to take about XXXX minutes to complete.
-Combined, this module should take XXX hours to complete (assuming ten minute breaks between each Lesson).

 ## Lesson 1: Peer Reviewing StoryLayers

 ##### Objective

 In this Lesson, students will learn how to review StoryLayers imported by their peers.

 ### Lecture

 StoryScapes provides a variety of ways to review StoryLayers so that quality and accuracy can be continuously promoted and improved.
 In this Lesson we will cover the following Peer Review actions: